alevani/ant_war_simulation/REPORT.md

-#### 3.3.1.1 Scouting [NRV]
+#### 3.4.1.1 Scouting [NRV]

 Scouting is the action for an ant of going outside alone or with a very limited crew to search for food, one the scout have found a food source it will rush back to the nest (leaving behind it a pheromone trail) to "warn" the colony that supply is available.
 Scouting can also serve as attack planning, if an ant found a potential threat (that is, an enemy colony) it will go back to its nest to prepare defence if needed.

-#### 3.3.1.2 Foraging [NRV]
+#### 3.4.1.2 Foraging [NRV]

 When foraging, ants will move randomly in many different directions to increase their chance to encounter food and a positive pheromone trail.
 If the ants ever finds food it will sub-sequently crawl home leaving behind it a pheromone trail indicating the other ants where the food is.
 As more ants encounter the trail left by our lucky ants, the pheromone trail get bigger and bigger leading to even more ant finding it.
 The more appealing the food is (in quantity) the most ant will switch their current task to get the food area.
-If the ant fails to return to the colony in time the pheromone trail eventually evaporate and no ant will be able to follow the trail back to the food supply.
+If the ant fails to return to the colony in time the pheromone trail eventually evaporate and no ant will be able to follow the trail back to the food supply. [^33]

+-> Talk about memory of high reward foraging sites?

-#### 3.3.1.3 Patrolling [NRV]
+#### 3.4.1.3 Patrolling [NRV]

 Patrollers are the ants keeping guard of the nest, making sure no threat is near around.
 Like the scouters, if they even encounter a threat they will rush back to the nest and warn everyone, keeping the nest a safe and sound place.

-#### 3.3.1.4 Nest maintenance [NOK]
+#### 3.4.1.4 Nest maintenance [NOK]

 Nest maintenance is the widest task an ant can perform, it goes from moving the newly laid eggs from the queen to the eggs chamber, taking care of a fungus garden like for the Pharaoh ants or other ant-fungus like types of ant, making the nest bigger, to cleaning it from dead bodies, food waste and such.
 Ant that performs such tasks have been found to be older that and performing foraging as they have a higher chance not to be suitable to the task due to their old body. [video de Deborah la]

-### 3.3.2 Task allocation [NRV]
+### 3.4.2 Task allocation [NRV]

 As we have mentioned earlier, there is no central control unit in a colony of ants.
 This means that there's no one to tell an ant what to do at any given time and yet ants seem to have a pretty busy day-to-day calendar.
 Few studies have **suggested** that ants can select a task based on their age, their body size, their genetic background, their position in the nest, the way they eat but also by receiving signals from other ants [^22].
 Earliest studies have highlighted (**todo** re-find the study**) ants can determine what task it should do with a very clever decision model.
 This decision is based on the rate at which an ant encounters another one.
 Indeed, every time an ant makes contact, there is a small probability that the ant will switch to the encountered ant's task.
 This also means that the more ants with the same task our ant encounters, the more likely it is to switch (note that this decision-making is only based on interaction and not location).
 Ultimately, larger ant colonies are better at task allocation than smaller ones.
 Switching to a task is a thing, being aware of what the other ant's task was is another.
 How is it that an ant knows what task to switch to even though we have stated multiple times in this paper that ants don't have any complex communication tools?
 It is because ants have been given antennas which they rob against encountered ants' antennas.
 This contact is what tells the ant the task the other is performing and it does so by analysing the cuticular hydrocarbon the antennas carry.
 These cuticular hydrocarbons variate regarding where the ant previously was and what task it was performing.
 For example, when ants are foraging out in the sun, the proportion of n-alkanes in their hydrocarbon profile increases leading the forager to smell recognizably different from an ant that works inside the nest  [^payam study].
 Age is also a variable to take into consideration.
 Even though it has been found that this does not impact task allocation on a large scale, studies have found that older ants would usually take care of the maintenance of the nest and really any task that happens inside the nest, whereas younger workers would more likely be outside to forage and defend the nest in case of attack.
 Deborah M. Gordon, a world wide known scientist famous for her lifetime studies on ants, has discovered that not every ant would switch to a certain task even though the probability is high.
 She discovered that ants have "preferences" to which task they would be willing to switch to and she has then dressed a map of this behaviour: